Same-sex marriage in Coahuila

-Same-sex marriage has been legal in Coahuila since 17 September 2014, the effective date of legislation passed on 1 September 2014.
-Prior to the law's passage, civil unions for same-sex couples were legal, but not same-sex marriage.
-The passage of the same-sex marriage bill made Coahuila the second jurisdiction in Mexico, and the first state (as Mexico City is not a state), to pass same-sex marriage via legislative means.
-Only Mexico City and the state of Quintana Roo allowed for same-sex marriage prior to Coahuila.
+Same-sex marriage has been legal in Coahuila since 17 September 2014.
+On 1 September 2014, the Congress of Coahuila approved legislation opening marriage to same-sex couples by 19 votes to 1.
+The law was signed by Governor Rubén Moreira Valdez, and went into force on 1 September.
+The passage of the same-sex marriage bill made Coahuila the second Mexican state and the third jurisdiction in Mexico, after Mexico City and Quintana Roo, to legalize same-sex marriage, as well as the first state to do so via legislative means.

+Previously, Congress had enacted a law recognizing civil unions for same-sex couples in January 2007.
+These unions provided some of the rights and benefits of marriage.

 Civil unions

-Discussion on the legalization of same-sex civil unions in Coahuila started as early as November 2006, simultaneously with the discussion then ongoing in Mexico City.
-On 11 January 2007, in a 20–13 vote, the Congress of Coahuila voted to legalize same-sex civil unions under the name pacto civil de solidaridad (PCS, [ˈpaɣto siˈβil de soliðaɾiˈðað]), which gave property and inheritance rights to same-sex couples; similar to France's civil solidarity pact and Germany's registered life partnership.
+Discussion on the legalization of civil unions in Coahuila started as early as November 2006, simultaneously with the discussion then ongoing in Mexico City.
+On 11 January 2007, the Congress of Coahuila voted 20–13 to legalize same-sex civil unions under the name pacto civil de solidaridad (PCS, [ˈpaɣto siˈβil de soliðaɾiˈðað]), which gave property and inheritance rights to same-sex couples; similar to France's civil solidarity pact and Germany's registered life partnership.
+The legislation was signed by Governor Humberto Moreira.
 This made Coahuila the second jurisdiction in Mexico after Mexico City to recognize same-sex unions.

 "The PCS represented a sensible response to the existence of citizens who traditionally have been victims of discrimination, humiliation and abuse.
 This does not have to do with morality.
 It has to do with legality.
 As human beings, we have to protect them as they are.
 It has to do with civil liberty," said Congresswoman Julieta López Fuentes from the centrist Institutional Revolutionary Party (PRI), whose members voted for the law.
-Deputy Luis Alberto Mendoza, of the center-right National Action Party (PAN), which opposed the law, said it was an "attack against the family, which is society's natural group and is formed by a man and a woman."
+Deputy Luis Mendoza Balderas, of the center-right National Action Party (PAN), which opposed the law, said it was an "attack against the family, which is society's natural group and is formed by a man and a woman."
 Other than that, the PCS drew little opposition.
 Bishop Raúl Vera, who headed the Roman Catholic Diocese of Saltillo, declined to condemn the law.
 While Vera insisted that "two women or two men cannot get married," he also saw gay people as a vulnerable minority.
 "Today we live in a society that is composed in a different way.
 There are people who do not want to marry under the law or in the church.
 They need legal protection.
 I should not abandon these people."
 Unlike Mexico City's law, once same-sex couples have registered in Coahuila, the state protects their rights no matter where they live in the country.
-Twenty days after the law had passed, the country's first same-sex civil union took place in Saltillo.
-It was between 29-year-olds Karina Almaguer and Karla Lopez, a lesbian couple from Tamaulipas.
-Between 2007 and 2013, 426 same-sex couples had entered into a PCS, and 36 of them had been annulled.
+Twenty days after the law had passed, the country's first same-sex civil union took place in Saltillo between 29-year-olds Karina Almaguer Argüello and Karla López Castillo, a lesbian couple from Tamaulipas.
+Between 2007 and 2013, 426 same-sex couples entered into a civil union, of which 36 had been annulled by the end of 2013.